-This webinar will discuss learning and insights from recent digital and data innovations in care leavers’ services, including work to understand outcomes and experiences from the perspective of care leavers.
-There will also be a deeper dive into Leaving Well, a digital tool developed with 6 local authorities across the UK which can now be adopted by other councils to support improved care leaver practice.
+This webinar discusses learning and insights from recent digital and data innovations in care leavers’ services, including work to understand outcomes and experiences from the perspective of care leavers.
+It also dives into Leaving Well, a digital tool developed with six local authorities across the UK that can now be adopted by other councils to support improved care leaver practice.

 The webinar also marks the launch of our new Care Leaver Improvement Community.
 This is an opportunity to join us and other services in a collaboration to improve your care leaver provision through digital innovation, better use of data and insight, and practice support.

 Professionals responsible for or involved in the delivery of care leavers’ services – heads of service, team managers, personal advisors and social workers.